Events

 Events are scoped to the environment where they were emitted.
 Development events are only visible in the development environment, and production events only in production.

 Event payloads contain event-specific data.
-For system events, the payload typically includes the entity data at the time of the event:
+The payload typically includes the entity data at the time of the event:

 {